AriFordsham/GHCWiki/simd-plan.md

 These clearly won't be all of the questions I have, there is a substantial amount of work that goes through the entire GHC compiler stack before reaching the LLVM instructions.

+## Location of SIMD branch

+The SIMD branch of GHC is named, appropriately, `simd`.

 ## Adding a primtype / primop Outline